Shared decision making in surgery: the ALPACA study

 About the study

 So far, we have established how shared decision making is routinely and automatically measured in several hospitals.
 We have also optimised the feasibility and usability of this process.
-The next phase of the work will involve patients, community members and healthcare professionals of different ages, ethnicities and backgrounds in the co-development and testing processes allowing patients to feedback their experience of shared decision making.
-Get in touch if you want to contribute and help improve outcomes for both patients undergoing surgery and the health service!
+We have explored the acceptability of routinely monitoring the experience of shared decision making with patients, surgeons and community members of different ages, ethnicities and backgrounds.
+You can read more detailed study updates.

 Funding